Brazilian JiuJitsu Black Belt 2nd degree

 Ian started to adapt the lessons so that everyone could enjoy the benefits of fighting in a collaborative environment, in partners.
 Within the partnership there was limited physical contact, reducing common injuries (normal for professional fighters) with the same energy expenditure.

 Aged 21, Ian received his black belt in Jiu Jitsu directly from his father’s hand, making him the fourth generation of learning the martial art in Brazil (Hélio Gracie, Armando Wriedt, Ataide Junior, Ian Ludgero).
 Consequently, he was given permission to teach Jiu Jitsu officially, taking the children and beginners classes.
 During this time he fell in love with the teaching profession.

 In the academic field, Ian produced a scientific paper discussing the importance of teaching martial arts in physical education classes at school.
 The paper discusses how fighting can benefit someone’s physical and psychological health, and also control bad behaviour.
 It also clarified the negative myths about fights and explained the positive benefits paired with it.

-Ian has also attended the classes of the specialised police battalion course, the “Bope”, where his father instructed the Jiu Jitsu classes along with his student and course coordinator, Paulo Thiago (former UFC fighter).
+Ian has also attended classes of the specialised police battalion course, the “Bope”, where his father instructed the Jiu-Jitsu classes, along with his student and course coordinator, Paulo Thiago (former UFC fighter).